toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/ssm-create-param-value.png" alt="SSM Parameter image" width="90%" height="90%"></p>
         <br>

-        You should see the following in the SSM Parameter Store console upon successful creation:
+        f.
+Repeat steps A through E to create another parameter and store the value of your Chargebee Site name.
+You should see the following in the SSM Parameter Store console upon successful creation of both parameters:

         <p align="center"><img src="img/ssm-param-created.png" alt="SSM Parameter Created image" width="90%" height="90%"></p>
   - title: Step 3.
 Create an S3 Bucket to store the export files